Skiing in the snowy country in midsummer! My first experience at "Kagura Summer Slope"

 I want to stay as a set!
 Naeba Prince Hotel

-Take the HOSHIZORA Gondola at Naeba Prince Hotel to the summit at an altitude of 1,500m, and you'll find yourself in an extraordinary world in a quiet forest that is usually off-limits.
+Take the Naeba Prince Hotel's "HOSHIZORA Gondola" up to the mountaintop at an altitude of 1,500m, and an extraordinary world unfolds in the quiet forest, a place you wouldn't normally enter.

 The starry sky elicited cheers, and some children even asked, "How are stars formed?"
-This experience, which stimulates curiosity and a sense of exploration, is sure to become a more precious memory than just a summer holiday.
+This experience, which stimulates curiosity and a sense of exploration, is sure to become a more precious memory than just a summer holiday

-In addition to admiring the starry sky from the terrace, you can enjoy a unique menu at the star-themed HOSHIZORA Cafe, read a book with your children, or spend a special evening however you like.
+In addition to admiring the starry sky from the terrace, you can enjoy a unique menu at the star-themed HOSHIZORA Cafe, read a book with your children, or spend a special evening however you like

 Staying overnight means even more fun!
 The vast grounds offer a wide variety of indoor and outdoor activities, with 38 different options, including buggies, mountain biking, pools, slides, SUP, and cycling.
-You can also soothe your fatigue in the natural hot spring "Naeba no Yu," which is available exclusively to guests, and enjoy gourmet food at six diverse restaurants.
+You can also soothe your fatigue in the natural hot spring "Naeba no Yu," which is available exclusively to guests, and enjoy gourmet food at six diverse restaurants

-Niigata Prefecture is also attractive during the green season!
+Niigata Prefecture isalso attractive during the green season!

 This summer, experience new things and make memories in the snowy country of Niigata!